Premier League match previews, team news, stats, predictions, kick-off time and how to follow

 Opta stats...

-- Following their 1-0 win at Leeds last time out, Newcastle are looking to secure back-to-back Premier League victories for the first time since May.
-The Magpies have won just once in 11 home league games this season, however (D6 L4).
+- Antonio Conte has won 20 of his last 21 home league matches as a manager across spells with Inter Milan and Spurs, drawing the other 2-2 with Liverpool.
+He is unbeaten in his first five with Spurs, with only Peter Shreeves (first six games in 1984) and George Graham (first 11 games in 1998-99) having a longer unbeaten home start as Spurs manager in the top-flight

+- Since the start of 2021, Southampton have conceded 57 away Premier League goals, 18 more than any other team.
+Under Ralph Hasenhüttl, Saints have shipped three or more goals in 19 of their 60 away games (32%) with only Dave Jones (35%) seeing his teams concede 3+ goals in a higher percentage of away games in Premier League history (min.
+50 away games).

-- Newcastle have dropped a league-high 21 points from winning positions in the Premier League this season, while only West Ham (12) have won more points from behind so far than Everton (11).
+- Southampton have dropped 20 points from winning positions in the Premier League this season, with only Newcastle dropping more (21).
+Saints have drawn five of their last seven league games after taking the lead (W2).

-- No side earned more points from their first four Premier League games this season than Everton (10).
-However, since then the Toffees have picked up just nine points from 16 Premier League games, fewer than any other side in the division in that time.

-- This will be new Everton manager Frank Lampard's first game in charge in the Premier League since January 2021, and a 2-0 defeat to Leicester while at Chelsea.
-None of the last 12 permanent managers have lost their first league game in charge of the Toffees (won eight and drawn four), with Gordon Lee the last to do so in February 1977.

-How to follow: Follow Newcastle vs Everton in our dedicated live match blog.
+How to follow: Follow Tottenham vs Southampton in our dedicated live match blog.
 Highlights will also be published on the Sky Sports digital platforms and the Sky Sports Football YouTube channel shortly after the final whistle.

 Jones Knows prediction...